scanton/flaming-expresso/client/app-client.coffee.md

 This is the main application bootstraping on the client side.

 ##socket
 We start by defining our web socket connection *socket*.
 This URL should be edited to match the location/port of your FlamingExpresso server.

 	socket = io.connect 'http://localhost:3000'
+	window.socket = socket

 ##helper functions
 These are a few utility functons that are used later in this file:

 ####wrapMessage
 This is just a hookpoint to intercept a message before it gets sent to the server.
 If we wanted to send other data (like a timestamp or game data), we could add that information into this generic object created in *wrapMessage*

 	wrapMessage = (str) ->
 		return {message: str}